How to Get Your First Job in IT? And How Important Is It to Have a Good Resume?

 Size and design

-The logos of the companies you worked for do not enhance the impression but they take up space on the page, so it is enough to list the names.
-Sometimes candidates try to grab attention with a non-standard design.
-It turns out badly because the employer does not understand where to look: how to find contact information, where to look for information about education, what skills the candidate has.
+The logos of the companies you worked for do not enhance the impression, but they occupy the page, so it is enough to list the names.
+Sometimes, candidates try to grab attention with a non-standard design.
+It turns out badly because the employer needs help understanding where to look: how to find contact information, where to look for information about education, and what skills the candidate has.

-Better perceived is a one-page and predictable CV, which can be quickly scanned in 10-15 seconds.
+A one-page, predictable CV can be better perceived and quickly scanned in 10-15 seconds.
 If HR has seen the data necessary for the vacancy during this time, the candidate gets to the next step.

 Job title

-For some reason, candidates forget to write what position they are applying for and from the list of past jobs or studies, this information is not always clear.
-A person could work in the banking sector, then took IT courses, retrained, and now wants to get the position of a business analyst.
-It doesn’t seem obvious to the employer, even if the business analysis courses are listed on the resume.
+For some reason, candidates forget to write what position they are applying for, and from the list of past jobs or studies, this information is not always clear.
+A person could work in the banking sector, then take coding courses, retrain, and now want to get a business analyst position.
+It seems like it could be more apparent to the employer, even if the business analysis courses are listed on the resume.

 Mistakes in the text

-Typos and mistakes create the impression that the applicant is unprofessional or inattentive.
+Typos and mistakes create the impression that the applicant needs to be more professional or inattentive.
 Not only words can be incorrect but also data: for example, one city or even a country is indicated, and you live and are looking for a job in another one.

-1. Write down everything that you already know: all achievements, education, courses, certificates, skills, in order to see the whole map of your knowledge and experience.
+1. Write down everything you already know: all achievements, education, courses, certificates, and skills, to see the whole map of your knowledge and experience.

 2. Highlight the key points: you may have solved a problem, made an optimization, or successfully introduced an innovation.

-3. Determine in which companies you want to work and find out the expectations of a particular company, usually they are voiced in the vacancy itself.
-Then you should go to the site, study a blog with a mission and values, maybe something does not suit you or, on the contrary, your experience does not meet the expectations of the employer.
+3. Determine which companies you want to work in and find out a particular company’s expectations.
+Usually, they are voiced in the vacancy itself.
+Then, you should go to the site and study a blog with a mission and values; maybe something else suits you, or, on the contrary, your experience does not meet the employer’s expectations.

 4. Describe the skills as expected.
-A simple principle works here: read the job description and write what skills and experience match the expectations of the employer.
+A simple principle works here: you can read the job description and write what skills and experience match the employer’s expectations.
 This will help you to stand out from the rest.

-5. Do not list your job responsibilities in a past job; talk about achievements that are suitable for this job: what you have successfully implemented or changed.
+5. Do not list your responsibilities in a past job; talk about achievements suitable for this job: what you have successfully implemented or changed.

-The very first thing, figure out what direction or specialization you want to work in.
-Over time, the goal may change, just think about where to start now, and later, expectations can be adjusted.
+First, figure out what direction or specialization you want to work in.
+Over time, the goal may change; think about where to start now, and expectations can be adjusted later.

 Leave a Reply